 - Set Instant Pot to HIGH for 1 1/2 hours (90 minutes) and allow natural release, for a 4-pound boneless pork shoulder/butt roast.
 NOTE: We have not tried this with a larger cut of pork in Instant Pot, so default to manufacturer instructions for additional cooking time with larger cuts.

 - The cooked pork will be fall-apart tender and shreds easily.
 Transfer cooked pork to a large plate and tent with foil to rest and cool slightly, then shred with two forks, removing any excess fat.
 Keep covered with foil until ready to sear.
 Do not sear until ready to serve (see notes).

 - Strain juices from Instant Pot into a fat separator or large measuring cup and skim off the fat.
 Reserve the strained liquid for searing the pork.
 This liquid will be very flavorful and will concentrate further while searing.
 Do not add salt at this time.

 Searing the Pork

-- When ready to serve, heat a large skillet or sauté pan over high heat and add up to a tablespoon of avocado oil, just enough to coat.
-Spread a portion of the pork in a single layer in the pan, and drizzle with up to 1/4 cup of reserved juice per batch.
+- When ready to serve, heat a large skillet or sauté pan over high heat and brush lightly with the reserved oil.
+Working in batches, quickly spread some of the pork in a single layer in the pan, and drizzle with up to 1/4 cup of reserved juice per batch.

 - The liquid will caramelize and evaporate quickly, and the bottom of the pork should be brown and crispy.
 As soon as this occurs, transfer pork to a covered serving platter or bowl.
-Repeat until all batches are crisped on one side.
+Repeat with remaining batches, searing only what will be served.